Best Family Games Apps for iPhone and Android: 2026 Picks

 This is a separate app from regular Heads Up, built for ages 6 and up.
 The decks cut adult pop-culture references, so the “Celebrities” deck stars Disney characters instead of SNL hosts.

-We used it during a birthday sleepover with two kids under 10 and two parents, and the parent-kid scoring ties made the leaderboard feel fair: the 8-year-old beat both adults on the Disney deck.
+It suits a birthday sleepover with kids under 10 and a couple of parents, and the parent-kid scoring ties keep the leaderboard fair, since a younger player can easily top the adults on the Disney deck.

 Costs $0.99 on iOS.
 Android players can get a similar experience through the original Heads Up with the “Kids” deck filter applied.